sourish33/StoryBoard/README.md

 # StoryBoard

 StoryBoard is an application where users can create and share short stories.
-Once signed in, users can create or update their own stories and share them with other users.
-Users can also like and save stories.
+Once signed in (either through Google or by username and password), users can create or update (or delete) their profile.
+They can also create stories and optionally make them public.
+Users can read public stories shared by other users, view profiles of other users and also like and save stories.

+Admin users can view, edit or delete all stories.

 # Technologies